juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-subnetworks.md

 ---
-author: "AWS: Subnetworks"
+title: "AWS: Subnetworks"
-publisher: aws-subnetworks
+slug: aws-subnetworks
 ---

-# AWS: Subnetworks

 A subnetwork is a portion of an AWS VPC that can be used to deploy instances.
 A single subnetwork may use a part of the IP range of its VPC, or it may use the VPC's full IP range.